mmakaay/flask_micron/documentation/developers/environment.rst

   - preventing you from yelling "Why did nobybody tell me this years earlier?!"
   - giving me a good laugh, looking back at my old-school development environment.

+.. note:
+  For development, I work on an Ubuntu Linux machine.
+Therefore, commands that I talk about from here on, might require Ubuntu or another Debian-ish distribution.

 .. _dev_python:

 Python setup
 ------------

-For development, I work on an Ubuntu Linux machine.
-Therefore, commands that I talk about from here on, might require Ubuntu or another Debian-ish distribution.

 I make use of Python virtualenv for setting up my Python environment.
 This is in line with the recommended way for working with Flask.
 See the `Flask